Category : New to Investing February 1, 20245 minutes read

 Diversification

 The inherent advantage of diversity is a key benefit of SIPs.
 Investors can spread their contributions over a diversified portfolio of securities, such as equities or bonds, using SIPs.
 This diversity may limit risk by lowering the impact of a single investment’s poor performance on the total portfolio.
 SIPs enable individuals to engage in numerous market sectors and businesses by continuously investing predefined amounts at regular intervals.
-Diversification is an important component in reducing the potential risk of a portfolio over time.
+Portfolio diversification is an important component in reducing the potential risk of a portfolio over time.

 Diversify your investment portfolio by investing across asset classes and market caps with hybrid mutual funds.